 But this falls apart if your landing page isn’t spectacular.

 Internet users looking for content online typically have short attention spans and a shallow eye: a website that has a good layout and content that they can look at immediately will stay and looking into the website more.
 An ugly landing page and no content means they’re gone, and that’s money walking out of your pocket.
+A quality blog article writing service will know this.

 Your landing page is a mini job interview.